OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 *   **Direct interactions.** You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

-    *   apply for our products or services;
+    *   purchase our products or services;

-    *   create an account on our website;
+    *   create an account on our website, or via our mobile app

     *   subscribe to our service or publications;

     *   request marketing to be sent to you;

+    *   request support for our products

     *   enter a competition, promotion or survey. or